18F/handbook/_pages/welcome-to-18f/classes/intro-to-github.md

 ### 2. Basics

-If you&rsquo;re a developer, you might have very strong feelings about The Right Way to Use Git, but 18F doesn&rsquo;t (yet) have One Way of Using Git, so ask your teammates how they work with GitHub.
+If you're a developer, you might have very strong feelings about The Right Way to Use Git, but TTS doesn't (yet) have One Way of Using Git, so ask your teammates how they work with GitHub.

-If you&rsquo;re not a developer or came from a place that didn&rsquo;t use Git, here are some GitHub-related terms you should be familiar with:
+If you're not a developer or came from a place that didn't use Git, here are some GitHub-related terms you should be familiar with:

 - **Repo** is short for repository, or a project on GitHub.
-Anybody at 18F can create repos in the 18F organization and you should _always_ create new projects as 18F, not as yourself.
+Anybody at TTS can create repos in the 18F organization and you should _always_ create new projects as 18F, not as yourself.
 You can create new repos in GitHub by clicking the + next to your profile picture.
 Then, choose New Repository and change the owner to 18F.

 - The **license** on every repo must be Creative Commons 0, or CC0.
 That&rsquo;s shorthand for Public Domain.
-18F is not only committed to working in the public domain by our own policies, but is also committed [by law](https://www.usa.gov/government-works).
+TTS is not only committed to working in the public domain by our own policies, but is also committed [by law](https://www.usa.gov/government-works).
 (Though we are allowed to by law, we don&rsquo;t trademark our logo.)
 There are a few exceptions to that rule, so check with [#admins-github](https://gsa-tts.slack.com/archives/admins-github) and [#wg-opensource](https://gsa-tts.slack.com/archives/wg-opensource) before putting any license _other_ than CC0 on your project.
 For more details about licensing, see our [open source policy](https://github.com/18F/open-source-policy), [our blog posts about open source](https://18f.gsa.gov/tags/open-source/), and the [Open Source Style guide](https://pages.18f.gov/open-source-guide/).
 You&rsquo;ll hear more about open source during [Gray&rsquo;s seminar on Product and Open Source](/intro-to-product-and-open-source).

 Once you&rsquo;re a member of the 18F organization, you&rsquo;ll have access to many of our repos.
 You&rsquo;ll also have at least read-only access to a few of our private repositories.
 Check with your team on how to interact with a project.
 In some cases, the repos themselves have information in a `CONTRIBUTING.md` file for guidance.